Nursing Homes Mistreatment of our elders can lead to Bedsores

 Physical Signs of Nursing Home Abuse

 There are many signs and symptoms that your loved one is being abused.
 Bruises may appear, broken bones may occur, and lacerations and even burns may occur.
-If your loved one is neglected, he or she may appear to be unsanitary or may be wearing dirty clothing.
-He or she may be malnourished or dehydrated.
+If your loved one is neglected, they may appear to be unsanitary or may be wearing dirty clothing.
+They may be malnourished or dehydrated.
 All of these signs and symptoms are dreadful, and what’s worse is that the victim may not be able to speak for him or herself due to dementia or some other form of cognitive deterioration.
 Bed sores are an unfortunate, yet common, occurrence in nursing homes whose staff members simply are not doing their jobs properly.
 Bed sores are almost always preventable by proper nursing care.

 Bed sores, medically known as “decubitus ulcers,” are a common symptom of nursing home neglect.
 If a patient is not moved frequently (to maintain proper circulation) and is forced to lie in the same position day in and day out, then bed sores will develop.
 Bed sores are very painful and can even lead to death.
 If left untreated, bed sores can lead to severe pain, gangrene, the need for limb amputation, or death (which would be a wrongful death case).
 While bed sores may be one of the most common problems amongst nursing home patients, they are also the most avoidable.